DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Introduction

-However, several challenges remain in domain decomposition method: (1) $\textit{Intractable hyperparameter tuning:}$ The interface conditions between sub-domains are enforced through additional penalties in the loss function.
+(1) $\textit{Intractable hyperparameter tuning:}$ The interface conditions between sub-domains are enforced through additional penalties in the loss function.
 It has been proven that the hyperparameters associated with these loss terms are crucial for the successful training of both strong and weak forms \cite{jagtap2020conservative,wang2022cenn}.
 Balancing these hyperparameters becomes particularly challenging for too many loss terms introduced by domain decomposition.

 (2) $\textit{High computational cost}$: Training separate NNs for each sub-domain results in an increased number of trainable parameters.
 Without the implementation of parallelization techniques \cite{shukla2021parallel}, this computational burden will reach an impractical level for training sub-networks in serial.
 Besides, competition among multiple loss terms also significantly impacts the training efficiency \cite{wang2022NTK}, as much more training epochs are required to achieve convergence.
-(3) $\textit{High risk for training failure}$: The competition among multiple loss terms mentioned above also significantly impacts the accuracy.
-The imbalanced multi-objective optimisation process sometimes leads to training failures caused by gradient pathologies \cite{wang2021understanding}.